assainov/extensive.one/content/posts/migrating-gatsby-to-typescript-part-0-introduction/index.md

 It just so happens that the listed benefits perfectly play with headless CMS and Gatsby!
 Well...
 Except maybe the last two: speed of development and quality.

-As I mentioned in the beginning, it's quite easy to make Gatsby site complex as the application grows - and with complexity come bugs, and with bugs come slow iterations.
+As I mentioned in the beginning, it's quite easy to make Gatsby site complex as it grows - and with complexity come bugs, and with bugs come slow iterations.

-It's quite easy to make Gatsby site complex as the application grows - and with complexity come bugs, and with bugs come slow iterations.
+> It's easy to make Gatsby site complex as it grows - and with complexity come bugs, and with bugs come slow iterations.

 Now, let's check how TypeScript can help.